 Garonga will continue to look for ways to be environmentally sustainable.
 Guests can also contribute by offsetting their carbon footprint by contributing to the planting and growing of Spesbok Trees in the Eastern Cape.

-Below are some small areas where we at Garonga try and make a difference...
+Below are some areas where we at Garonga try and make a difference:

-The heater pumps replace the electrical geysers.
-By using the heater pump system power is only used when the hot water tap is on; this therefore hugely reduces the use of electrical power by up to 80%.
+The heater pumps replace electrical geysers at Garonga.
+By using the heater pump system, power is only used when the hot water tap is on, reducing electrical power by up to 80%.

-Food waste and natural waste make up the bio-gas system.
-The waste is mixed and channelled into a pit within a gas dome.
+Food waste and natural waste is mixed and channelled into a pit within a gas dome.
 A gas pipe then feeds out to the staff village kitchen which then uses this natural gas to cook with.

 Grey Water is pumped into a feeder tank which then pumps back into six different filtration plants.
 Once the water is thoroughly filtered and cleaned it is pumped back into the Camp waterhole for the animals.

 The vegetable garden makes a small contribution towards the food requirement at Safari Camp and Little Garonga.